hartwigmedical/hmftools/count-bam-lines/README.md

 Not all empty windows will be written to file - only the first and last of each chromosome.

 A second output file "sample.chr.len" is written with the lengths of each chromosome from the bam file.
-This assists with downstream processes to produce accurante last window sizes.
+This assists with downstream processes to produce accurate last window sizes.